 To be eligible for permanent appointment as a Youth Justice Officer, you'll need to be an Australian citizen, an Australian permanent resident or a New Zealand citizen.
-You must also have a current Working with Children Check (WWC) or be able to successfully apply for one to be eligible for appointment as a Youth Justice Officer.
+You must also possess a current valid C-Class Drivers Licence and have a current Working with Children Check (WWC) or be able to successfully apply for one to be eligible for appointment as a Youth Justice Officer.

-At the time of an application, please also refer to the relevant job advertisement for any further eligibility requirements at the time.
+At the time of application, refer to the relevant job advertisement for any further eligibility requirements.

 If you are offered a position you must be prepared to travel to the Department's Training Academy located in Bentley in the Perth metropolitan area, to attend training on a regular basis.
 Trainees from regional work locations will not be required to pay for travel or accommodation during this mandatory training at the Bentley Academy.